 “It has been implemented by the big four banks, the major accounting firms and, most recently, the NSW public service which is the largest employer in the country.”

 Cooper added that those companies are not adopting this approach out of the “goodness of their heart”, they are primarily doing it because they see the business benefit and the impact that it can have on employee performance.

 Flexible working arrangements for both men and women can result in more gender equality in the workplace and boost corporate profits through productivity gains, Dr Cooper said.

 This is particularly significant given that despite decades of talk, women’s careers are still hampered by glass ceilings, glass walls that segregate men and women into gender determined roles and “sticky floors” that confine women to dead-end jobs.

 “Flexibility means that women are not forced to make a choice between having a good family life and having a good career,” she said.

-Dr Cooper’s research indicates that while many employers are wary of the cost, a policy like “all roles flex” can pay for itself through talent retention
+Dr Cooper’s research indicates that while many employers are wary of the cost, a policy like “all roles flex” can pay for itself through talent retention and productivity gains.

 “If you look at any measure, organisations that perform well on flexibility, perform very well financially,” she said.